-These placebo tests, as well as those in the previous section, lend credence to the hypothesis that it is lines that are affecting turnout, rather than the results being driven by an underlying attribute of the people that live in areas with long lines.
+Figure 3: The effect of a long wait for people 2012 in-person voters, given their turnout history in 2008 and 2010 an underlying attribute of the people that live in areas with long lines.
 The placebo checks also hint at the mechanism at work.
-They suggest that the turnout effects among inperson voters are the result of the physical act of standing in line, rather than the treatment passing by word of mouth to those who did not directly experience a long line.
+They suggest that the turnout effects among in-person voters are the result of the physical act of standing in line, rather than the treatment passing by word of mouth to those who did not directly experience a long line.

 One possible explanation for the results thus far is that they are driven largely by turnout.
 While this would not invalidate the results, it could potentially mute the normative and policy implications of the findings.
-The argument is that precincts that had an unusually high turnout in 2012 are the exact areas where we would expect a drop-off in turnout in 2014, irrespective of how long the lines actually were.
+The argument is that precincts that had an unusually high turnout in 2012 are the exact areas where we would expect a dropoff in turnout in 2014, irrespective of how long the lines actually were.
 If this were the case, we should see a small effect of lines on people who vote every two years and a larger effect among those who voted in 2012 but do not typically participate (especially in midterms).
-Fig. 3 shows the estimated treatment effects for people who voted in-person in 2012, divided out based on whether or not they voted in 2008 and 2010.
+Figure 3 shows the estimated treatment effects for people who voted in-person in 2012, divided out based on whether or not they voted in 2008 and 2010.22